-Legal & Lawyer Logo Design
+Legal Logo Design

 Do You Have Any Questions?

-Legal, Lawyer & Advocate Logo Design Explained
+Lawyer, Advocate & Legal Logo Design Explained

-Creating the Right Corporate Identity
+Creating the Right Corporate Identity For Law Logos

-There are many obstacles which designers must overcome when creating logos.
+First of all, there are many obstacles which designers must overcome when creating logos.
 An effective law firm logo presents an image of trust and confidence.
-This challenges common perceptions of the legal profession and helps set a law firm apart from its competition.
+Furthermore, this challenges common perceptions of the legal profession and helps set a law firm apart from its competition.Public interest marketing

 The legal profession is all about serving people, so it makes sense that imagery representing this is also appropriate for a law firm logo.
 This approach is especially effective for legal practices that pride themselves on customer service.
-Including images of people in a logo can help emphasize this core company value to consumers.
+Including images of people in a legal logo design can help emphasize this core company value to consumers.

-Using the Right Colors
+Using the Right Colors for your law logos.

 Neutral colors like brown and black help reinforce the professional image lawyers wish to present.
 These colors don’t have strong emotional associations, so they’re ideal for firms that want to show they employ strong, no-nonsense attorneys.